Welcome to today's edition of the Rush 24-7 podcast.

 It shouldn't be what the party of free markets does.

-Now I'm not talking about the you know this being a violation of the 14th Amendment, the progressive income tax, but I'm certainly talking about it being a sp uh in the spirit of a violation or violates the spirit of equal justice.
+Now, I'm not talking about this being a violation of the 14th Amendment, the progressive income tax, but I'm certainly talking about it being in the spirit of a violation or violates the spirit of equal justice.

-That's why, you know well, flat tax and I know some of you like a fair tax, regardless, you're always going to have economic inequality in America because you have people with differing levels of talent, differing levels of initiative, differing levels of of work, and therefore that's the way the world worked.
+That's why a flat tax, and I know some of you like a fair tax, regardless, you're always going to have economic inequality in America because you have people with differing levels of talent, differing levels of initiative, differing levels of work.

 That's what our revolution was about.